Myxine glutinosa: Description

+Similar species

+A related species, the Gulf hagfish (Eptatretus springeri), occurs in the Gulf of Mexico.
+To distinguish these two types of hagfishes, we can look at their lateral line and eyes, the Myxine glutinosa has no lateral line system and also an unpigmented, cornea-like window in the skin overlying the eye.

 Distribution

 The distribution of Myxine glutinosa in the eastern Atlantic Ocean extends from the western Mediterranean Sea and Portugal to the North Sea, Skagerrak, Kattegat and the Varanger Fjord.
 It is also found in the western Atlantic Ocean from Baffin Island, Canada south to North Carolina.
-A related species, the Gulf hagfish (Eptatretus springeri), occurs in the Gulf of Mexico.
+They live on muddy ocean floors at depth ranges of about 20 to 1000 meters.